jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

-You can keep going and do this as a drill up to ``src.module_99`` if you want and you would have done this exercise 100 times, which would make you very familiar with it.
-I ran a test for the :ref:`ModuleNotFoundError` and Python modules.
+I ran a test for the `ModuleNotFoundError <https://docs.python.org/3/library/exceptions.html#ModuleNotFoundError>`_ and Python modules.
 Would you like to test the :ref:`AssertionError`?

 ----